Guiding Principles for the Use of Generative Artificial Intelligence at SHEA

 • Data/Information privacy

 Like all technology, Generative AI is a tool.
-Humans – specifically SHEA staff and volunteers – are responsible for the outcomes of their tools.
+Humans, specifically SHEA staff and volunteers, are ultimately responsible for the output from their tools.
 For example, if autocorrect unintentionally changes a word – changing the meaning of something we wrote, we are still responsible for the text.
+Technology enables our work; it does not excuse our judgment nor our accountability.e for the text.
 Technology enables our work; it does not excuse our judgment nor our accountability.

 Guiding Principles

-Principle #2 – AI used as part of research should be disclosed in all articles or abstracts.
+Principle #3 – AI used by members as part of research should be disclosed in all articles or abstracts.

-AI use must be declared and clearly explained in publications such as research papers, abstracts presented at meetings, and peer review.
+AI use must be declared and clearly explained in publications such as research papers, abstracts presented at meetings, images generated for SHEA talks and conferences, and peer review.
 Currently, AI does not meet the requirements for authorship at SHEA’s scientific journal publisher, Cambridge University Press, given the need for accountability by the author.
 AI and LLM tools may not be listed as an author on any scholarly work published by Cambridge.
 Of note, Cambridge has a plagiarism policy and uses software to detect this in their content.
 Please reference their policy at https://www.cambridge.org/core/journals/flow/information/journal-policies/publishing-ethics.
 Scholarly works including letters to the editor and opinion pieces must be the author’s own and should not present others’ ideas, data, words or other material without adequate citation and transparent referencing.
 Additionally, manuscripts under peer review should not be submitted to public large language models/AI due to confidentiality concerns.
 Breaching confidentiality of the peer review process is a form of peer review misconduct and may be reported to authors’ institutions.
 Authors are accountable for the accuracy, integrity, and originality of their research including any use of AI.
+Additionally, fake and incorrect references generated by AI are grounds for article rejection and potentially further actions.

-Principle #3 – Members, staff, and presenters are accountable for the accuracy, integrity and originality of work.
+Principle #4 – Members, staff, and presenters – HUMANS – are accountable for the accuracy, integrity and originality of work.

 AI is a tool, not a replacement, for original thought and effort.
 When using AI, the content must be reviewed and often edited for clarity and customization.
 The end product is still the responsibility of the member or staff using the tool, and they are accountable for the accuracy, integrity and originality of any use.

 Generative AI should only be used where appropriate policies follow applicable state and federal laws and regulations (e.g., HIPAA-compliant Business Associate Agreement).
-SHEA prohibits the use of confidential, regulated, or proprietary information as prompts for generative AI to generate content.
+SHEA prohibits the use of confidential, regulated, or proprietary information either developed or provided by SHEA as prompts for generative AI to generate content.
 While there are currently no national policies or laws related to AI, this is evolving.
 As regulations come into play, SHEA expects all members and staff to be in compliance.